fmbarina/pick-lsp-formatter.nvim/README.md

 - Open picker with formatting capable servers and format buffer with chosen server.
 - Format with a specific server (*very* simple wrapper around `vim.lsp.buf.format`)

-For now, you can see these near the end of `lua/plf/init.lua`, but I'll document them properly soon™.
+Relevant functions are near the end of `lua/plf/init.lua`.

-## 🔧 Configuration
+## Configuration

 The settings table (`opts`) may define the following fields.